Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Preliminaries

 We consider a semi-hexagon of side-lengths $a, b,a+b,b$.
 We remove $b$ up-pointing unit triangles along the base at the positions $s_1,s_2,\dots,s_b$ as they appear from left to right.
 We now assign weights to the vertical lozenges of the dented semi-hexagon as in Figure \ref{Fig:semibase}(a).
 In particular, the vertical lozenges with center at the point $(i,j)$ are weighted by $\frac{Xq^{i}+Yq^{-i}}{2}$.
 All other lozenges are weighted by $1$.
 Denote by $S_{a,b}(s_1,s_2,\dots,s_b)$ the resulting weighted region.

 It is worth noticing that the tiling number of this dented semi-hexagon was first provided by Cohn, Larsen, and Propp \cite[Proposition 2.1]{CLP}.
-A weighted version of it can be found in \cite[pp. 374--375]{Stanley}, in terms of the column-strict plane partitions (or reverse semi-standard Young tableaux).
+A weighted version of Cohn--Larsen--Propp's result can be found in \cite[pp. 374--375]{Stanley}, in terms of the column-strict plane partitions (or reverse semi-standard Young tableaux).
 The following lemma was proved implicitly in \cite{Borodin}.

 \begin{lem} For non-negative integers $a,b$ and a sequence $(s_i)_{i=1}^{b}$ of positive integers between $1$ and $a+b$, we have

 \end{lem}